CodeMMLU: A Multi-Task Benchmark for Assessing Code Understanding & Reasoning Capabilities of CodeLLMs: CodeMMLU: Data Curation

 \textbf{Fill in the Blank} evaluates a model's code comprehension ability by requiring it to complete missing parts of a code snippet, given documentation and an incomplete code sample.
 This task assesses not only the model's ability to fill gaps but also its understanding of both high-level programming concepts and low-level grammatical structures.
-We collected approximately 2,000 coding problems from LeetCode, covering solutions in three widely-used programming languages (Python, Java, C++).
-From each problem's solution, we randomly selected key components to be blanked out, focusing on elements crucial to the program's logic and flow, such as loop conditions, expression statements, and conditional statements.
-To create plausible but incorrect options for the multiple-choice question (MCQ) format, we employed Large Language Models (LLMs) to generate alternative solutions for the blanked-out components.
+We collected approximately 2,000 coding problems from LeetCode \footnote{https://leetcode.com/}, covering solutions in three widely-used programming languages (Python, Java, C++).
+From each problem's solution, we parsed and randomly selected key components (i.e. crucial elements of the program's logic and flow like loop conditions, expression statements, conditional statements) to be blanked out.
+To create plausible but incorrect options for the multiple-choice question (MCQ) format, we employed LLM to generate alternative solutions for the blanked-out components.
 These distractors were designed to be contextually relevant but incorrect, adding complexity to the task.
 We executed all generated options to verify their incorrectness, ensuring they do not solve the problem as intended.
-To further enhance the task's difficulty, we normalized all variable and function names within the code snippets, replacing original names with generic placeholders (e.g., 'var1', 'var2', 'func1').
-This normalization process reduces reliance on specific naming conventions, forcing the model to focus purely on the code's logic and structure rather than context clues from variable or function names.